FKLC/WhatsAppToDiscord/README.md

 WhatsAppToDiscord is a Discord bot that uses WhatsApp Web as a bridge between Discord and WhatsApp.
 It is built on top of [discord.js](https://github.com/discordjs/discord.js) and [Baileys](https://github.com/WhiskeySockets/Baileys) libraries.

+### THIS REPO IS NO LONGER MAINTAINED!

+This bot is no longer maintained by FKLC, hence auto-updates are disabled.
+You may consider using one of the other forks.
+A recommended fork is [@arespawn's fork](https://github.com/arespawn/WhatsAppToDiscord).
+Employ the same amount of caution as you would with any other software.

 ### Features

 - Supports media (Image, Video, Audio, Document, Stickers) and reactions!